That’s right!

 Plane in the Hudson And the Birds

-January 16, 2009 by stopbirdporn
+January 16, 2009

 Anaida Krok, founder and president of The Good Conduct Society, an organization she leads for the preservation of birds, today congratulated the Black Throated Green Warblers for safely bringing down the US AIRWAYS Flight 1549 in the Hudson River.
 The 155 passengers and crew were quickly rescued with only a few minor injuries.